This is a timber framed and clad building to house a domestic biomass energy system, and create outbuilding shed type storage for the house.

 Inside it is fully insulated meaning that any heat that inevitably escapes from the biomass boiler and thermal store is captured by the building, creating a year round warm atmosphere that is excellent for drying wetsuits and muddy boots.
 It also keeps tools and garden machinery bone dry through wet cornish winters.

-Its location amongst ancient and listed buildings meant it required quite a traditional style.
+Its location amongst ancient and listed buildings meant it required a more traditional style.
 The locally grown feather edge larch cladding will slowly soften to a silvery grey, and the reclaimed Spanish slate roof matches the Cornish slate roofs nearby beautifully.

 The timber cladding for the inside was entirely recycled from a skip at the local woodyard, and the waste pile from the connected house's renovation.